rightscale-cookbooks/rightscale_volume/README.md

 ```
 * A volume cannot be deleted from this cloud, if it has at least one dependent snapshot(s)
   i.e., snapshots created from this volume.
 To delete such a volume, all dependent snapshots must be
   cleaned up first.
-The `+:delete` action does not delete such a volume and throws a warning message in the logs.
+The `+:delete+` action does not delete such a volume and throws a warning message in the logs.

 ## CloudStack Clouds

 * CloudStack has the concept of a "custom" disk offering.
 If a "custom volume type" is supported in the cloud,
-  then the `+:create` action creates a volume with the requested size.
+  then the `+:create+` action creates a volume with the requested size.
 If "custom volume type" is not supported
   then this action will use the "closest volume type" with size greater than or equal to the requested size.
   If there are multiple custom volume types or multiple volume types with the closest size, the one with the greatest
   resource UID will be used.